se4ai/se4ai.github.io/about-tools.md

 layout: default
 ---

-Before going on, we digress to offer  a few definitions,
+Before going on, we digress to introduce some of  the technology explored in this book.

 ## Data Miners